wwalexander/river/README.md

 to prompt the user for the password before accessing the API.

 If you are building a browser client, note that direct `src` links to the stream URLs will not work due to the required authentication.
+You can use URL-based basic authentication (`protocol://:password@host...`) in `src` attributes, but this is unsupported in Internet Explorer and probably other browsers soon.
 You can use `URL.createObjectURL` in JavaScript instead, e.g.:

 ```javascript
 var audio = document.createElement("audio");